vaishalisen2002/PRODIGY_CS_03/README.md

 # PRODIGY_CS_03
+A password complexity checker is an essential tool in ensuring the security of online accounts by evaluating the strength of a password based on various criteria.
+The first criterion is the length of the password.
+Longer passwords are generally more secure because they provide more combinations, making them harder to crack.
+Typically, a password should be at least eight characters long, though longer passwords are preferable.

+The presence of uppercase and lowercase letters is another important aspect of password complexity.
+Including both uppercase and lowercase letters increases the number of possible character combinations, enhancing the password's resilience against brute-force attacks.
+Similarly, the inclusion of numbers and special characters (such as !, @, #, $, etc.) adds an additional layer of complexity, making the password significantly harder to guess.

 A robust password complexity checker also provides feedback to the user, offering suggestions for improving password strength.
-For instance, if a password lacks uppercase letters or special characters, the tool might suggest adding them
+For instance, if a password lacks uppercase letters or special characters, the tool might suggest adding them.
+If the password is too short, the feedback would encourage the user to lengthen it.
+This feedback mechanism helps users understand the importance of a strong password and guides them in creating one that is more secure.

+Overall, a password complexity checker evaluates a password based on its length and the variety of characters used, providing actionable feedback to enhance security.
+By ensuring passwords are sufficiently complex, such a tool plays a crucial role in protecting users' accounts from unauthorized access.